Networking, job shadowing, speculative applications and sector research are advised.

 - Channel 4

 Experienced assistants may also work on a self-employed or freelance basis, particularly within the independent sector.
-Vacancies are advertised online on sites such as Ideas Tap, in newspapers, and specialist publications such as The Knowledge and Campaign as well as their online equivalents.
+Vacancies are advertised online, in newspapers and in specialist publications such as The Knowledge and Campaign as well as their online equivalents.

 Networking, job shadowing, speculative applications and sector research are advised.
-Directories like Broadcast Production Guide and Kays Production Manual can provide useful contact information.
-Some employers, including the BBC and ITN, operate graduate training and/or work experience schemes, for which early applications are advisable.
+Directories such as Kays Production Manual can provide useful contact information.
+Some employers, including the BBC, operate graduate training and/or work experience schemes, for which early applications are advisable.

 There are routes into this profession for both university graduates and school leavers.

-Any degree discipline is acceptable, although a relevant qualification in journalism, communications or media studies, humanities, English or business studies may be preferred.
+Any degree discipline is acceptable, although a relevant qualification in journalism, communications, media studies, English, business studies or other humanities may be preferred.

-The ability to demonstrate knowledge, experience or a genuine interest in television and radio is essential, and often more important than academic qualifications.
+The ability to demonstrate knowledge and a genuine interest in television and radio is essential, and often more important than academic qualifications.